Mynydd Twyn-glas

 Mynydd Twyn-glas is a sprawling 472-metre-high mountain extending into Caerphilly and Torfaen county boroughs in South Wales.
-It lies southwest of Pontypool, west of Cwmbran and east of Newbridge and taking the form of a rolling plateau the margins of which are defined by steep slopes, many of which are cloaked with conifer plantations.
-A broad shoulder extending south from the summit is known as Mynydd Maen whilst to the north is Mynydd Llwyd.
+It lies southwest of Pontypool, west of Cwmbran and east of Newbridge, and forms a rolling plateau, the margins of which are defined by steep slopes, many cloaked with conifer plantations.
+A broad shoulder extending south from the summit is known as Mynydd Maen, whilst to the north is Mynydd Llwyd.
 The thickly afforested northern slopes of the hill drop down steeply into Cwm y Glyn.

 Geology

 The hill lies on the southeastern edge of the South Wales Coalfield.
 The summit plateau and upper slopes of the hill are formed from sandstones of the Pennant Sandstone Formation assigned to the Warwickshire Group of the late Carboniferous Period.
 Amongst coal seams outcropping along its eastern flanks are the Cefn Glas and Brithdir seams.
 The NE-SW aligned Glyn Fault cuts through the northwestern corner of the hill.
 A major landslip affects its southeastern slopes at Mynydd Henllys.